sasaje/CarProject_2020/README.md

 # Car project 2020
 ## I have made elements for the self-driven car.
+- Car with a turnEngineOn with a specific key.
+- CarTest with tests to se the functionallity.
 - Aircondition (on/off when the car is on)
 - CarLight (on/off when the car is on, also enum with LightTypes, turnSignalLights that blinks when on/off, normal light both front and back on/off).
-- Car with a turnEngineOn with a specific key.
-- CarTest with tests to se the functionallity.
+- CarGear (which can change gear in relation to the currentSpeed).

 ### Programmeringsøvelse - Bil.java og BilTest.java